Neural Network Approximation of Continuous Functions in High Dimensions with Applications to Inverse Problems: Proof of Theorems and

 Furthermore, we can construct a feedforward neural network to implement $\widehat{f} = \widehat{g} \circ \mA$ by having a linear layer to implement the map $\vx \mapsto \mA\vx$, and then feeding this into the neural network implementation of $\widehat{g}$.
 The map $\vx \mapsto \mA\vx$ can be implemented with $D$ nodes for the input layer, and $Dd$ edges between the input nodes and the first hidden layer.
 By assumption, $\widehat{g}$ can be implemented by a feedforward neural network with at most $\calN$ nodes, $\calE$ edges, and $\calL$ layers.
 Hence, $\widehat{f} = \widehat{g} \circ \mA$ can be implemented by a feedforward neural network with at most $\calN+D$ nodes, $\calE+Dd$ edges, and $\calL+1$ layers, as desired.

-b) If the same feedforward neural network architecture $\eps$-approximates every function $g : [-M,M]^d \mapsto \R^p$ that admits $\sqrt{p}\Delta(\tfrac{r}{1-\rho})$ as a modulus of continuity, then our construction of a feedforward neural network that implements $\widehat{f} = \widehat{g} \circ \mA$ has the same architecture for every function $f : \calS \to \R^p$ that admits $\Delta(r)$ as a modulus of continuity.
+1b) If the same feedforward neural network architecture $\eps$-approximates every function $g : [-M,M]^d \mapsto \R^p$ that admits $\sqrt{p}\Delta(\tfrac{r}{1-\rho})$ as a modulus of continuity, then our construction of a feedforward neural network that implements $\widehat{f} = \widehat{g} \circ \mA$ has the same architecture for every function $f : \calS \to \R^p$ that admits $\Delta(r)$ as a modulus of continuity.
 Hence, the same bounds on the number of nodes, edges, and layers hold.

-c) In a similar manner as 1a), we form a CNN that can approximate $f = g \circ \mA$ by first implementing the linear map $\vx \mapsto \mA\vx$ with a CNN and feeding this into a CNN that approximates $g$.
+2a) In a similar manner as 1a), we form a CNN that can approximate $f = g \circ \mA$ by first implementing the linear map $\vx \mapsto \mA\vx$ with a CNN and feeding this into a CNN that approximates $g$.

 The JL matrix $\mA=\mM\mD$ can be represented by a Resnet-CNN structure as follows.
 Let $\vx$ be the input of the network, then $\mD\vx$, the random sign flip of the input can be realized by setting the weight/kernel $w_1$ of the first two layers to be the delta function, and the bias vectors to take large values at the location where $\mD$ has a $1$, and small values where $\mD$ has a $-1$.
 Then with the help of the ReLU activation, we can successfully flip the signs.
 More explicitly, set $T = \sup_{\vx \in \calS}\|\vx\|_{\infty}$ so that $\vx\in [-T,T]^D$ for all $\vx \in \calS$.
 Let $\vb_i$ be the bias to be added to the $i$th coordinate of the input.
 We design a 2 layer Resnet-CNN, $\ell(\vx)$, as follows